Martinomagnifico/reveal.js-fsfx/README.md

 # reveal.js-fsfx
-A plugin for [Reveal.js](https://revealjs.com) that enters or exits fullscreen, and toggles classes on certain elements.
+A plugin for [Reveal.js](https://revealjs.com) that enables buttons to enter or exit fullscreen; with optional delay to go to a next slide.
+The plugin also toggles classes on elements at fullscreen events.

 Sometimes you would like to have a button that starts a presentation *and* goes fullscreen at the same time.
 This plugin does just that.
 And some other things.